ucb-substrate/substrate2/docs/site/docs/introduction/inverter.md

 We can finally generate a schematic for our inverter.

 Describing a Schematic in Substrate requires implementing two traits:
-* `HasSchematic` declares that a block has a schematic, but without describing the schematic.
+* `HasSchematicData` declares that a block can generate schematic data.
-* `HasSchematicImpl` specifies the actual schematic in a particular PDK.
+* `HasSchematic` specifies the actual schematic in a particular PDK.

-The `HasSchematic` trait allows you to declare a `Data` type for data returned by your block's schematic generator.
+The `HasSchematicData` trait allows you to declare a `Data` type for data returned by your block's schematic generator.
 This can be useful if you, for example, want to save a node in your circuit to probe in a simulation later on.
 For now, we don't want to save anything, so we'll set `Data` to Rust's unit type, `()`.